 Councillor Jon Burke is the Cabinet Member on the Council responsible for these moves.
 When I complained on Twitter about these closures and the lack of consultation, he responded “We consult local residents, not the rat-runners”.
 Clearly Councillor Burke has no clear idea on how democracy should work.
 Calling people who use vehicles “rats” is abusive and it is wrong to ignore the general public but just listen to a few people.
 And in reality most of the people using these roads will be local residents.

 The danger is that Experimental Traffic Orders can easily be turned into Permanent ones.
-The ABD is generally opposed to road closures as they damage the road network.
-We have submitted objections to these closures which you can also do by sending an email to firstname.lastname@example.org – quote Traffic Order Numbers TT1420 and TT1421.
+We are generally opposed to road closures as they damage the road network.
+We have submitted objections to these closures which you can also do by sending an email to email@example.com – quote Traffic Order Numbers TT1420 and TT1421.

 Note that all Traffic Orders need to be published in The Gazette (see https://www.thegazette.co.uk/ ) where all official notices appear.
 To search for notices from any London Borough use the search function to search for the boroughs name, e.g. “London Borough of Hackney”).